Coat Color:BlackBlack And TanCreamGoldRedSableSilver SableWhite

-Expert input provided by veterinarian Dr. Christine Klippen, DVM, an emergency physician at the Friendship Hospital For Animals, Washington, DC; Mark Forrest Patrick, a certified dog trainer, owner of Tuxedo’s K9 Training Camp in Rochester, NY, and the 2021 chairman of the Association of Professional Dog Trainers; and Mallory Cosby Driskill, vice president of the Tibetan Spanial Club of America and a breeder who owns Ambrier Tibetan Spaniels.
+Expert input provided by veterinarian Dr. Christine Klippen, DVM, an emergency physician at the Friendship Hospital For Animals, Washington, DC; Mark Forrest Patrick, a certified dog trainer, owner of Tuxedo’s K9 Training Camp in Rochester, NY, and the 2021 chairman of the Association of Professional Dog Trainers; and Mallory Cosby Driskill, vice president of the Tibetan Spanial Club of America.

 Breed characteristic ratings provided by veterinarian Dr. Sarah J. Wooten, DVM, CVJ, a veterinarian at Sheep Draw Veterinary Hospital in Greeley, Colorado; dog trainer and behavior consultant Irith Bloom, CPDT-KSA, CBCC-KA, CDBC, owner of The Sophisticated Dog, LLC, in Los Angeles; and certified animal behavior consultant Amy Shojai, CABC, in Sherman, Texas.

 The health content was medically reviewed by Chewy vets.

 Search for Adoptable Tibetan Spaniels Near You